opendatacube/datacube-explorer/README.md

 (This can take a long time the first time, depending on your datacube size.)

+Other available options can be seen by running `cubedash-gen --help`.

 ### Run

 Explorer can be run using any typical python wsgi server, for example: